 - limits on data profiling customers

-- and mandatory breach notifications when their data may have been compromised.
+- and mandatory data breach notifications when their data may have been compromised.

 The end goal is to lead to a greater degree of data protection harmonisation across EU nations when the GDPR replaces the European Directive 95/46/EC, which has been in place since 1995.
-Both the GDPR and the Data Protection Directive (DPD), which applies to law enforcement come into force on May 25th 2018.
+Both the GDPR and the Data Protection Directive (DPD), which replaced the 1988 Data Protection Act applies to law enforcement which come into force on May 25th 2018.

 In an interconnected world, businesses operating across borders and a growing digital economy it is vital that organisations understand the impact of GDPR compliance.
 With increased fines of up to 20million euros or 4% of global turnover it is essential that you ensure your business and its operations meet the requirements of GDPR.
 The question is are you ready?

-Contact us today to find out more information on how Bridewell’s GDPR consultancy service can help you.
+Contact us today regards our GDPR Audit or find out more information on how Bridewell’s GDPR consultancy service can help you.
 Alternatively, go to our GDPR Readiness page.